-When taking out a home equity line of credit (HELOC), the HELOC draw period is your chance to spend the money you’ve been approved to borrow against your home equity.
-Similar to a credit card, you just spend what you need up to a set limit and make minimum payments until your draw period ends.
+When you take out a home equity line of credit (HELOC), you get a period of time — known as the HELOC draw period — to spend the money you’ve been approved to borrow.
+Similar to a credit card, you just spend what you need up to a set limit and make the minimum payments until your draw period ends.

-It’s important to keep in mind, though, that you can’t access the credit line anymore once the draw period is over, and you’ll have to start making much larger payments.
-Here’s what you need to know before your HELOC draw period ends.
+Once the draw period is over, though, you can’t access the credit line anymore, and you’ll have to start making much larger payments.
+Here’s what you need to prepare for the end of your HELOC draw period.

-Your draw period is a set number of years, often 10 years.
-During that time you’ll have to make minimum interest payments, but in most cases you won’t have to pay down the principal balance.
-This typically means relatively low payments that vary based on how much you’ve borrowed, just like with a credit card.
+Your draw period is a set number of years, typically anywhere from five to 10 years or more.
+During that time, you’ll have to make minimum interest payments, but in most cases, you won’t have to pay down the principal balance.
+This typically means you’ll have relatively low payments that vary based on how much you’ve drawn, just like with a credit card.

-At the end of the draw period, you may be able to renew your line of credit and restart the clock.
+At the end of the draw period, you may be able to renew or refinance your line of credit and restart the clock on a new draw period.
 Otherwise, you’ll enter the repayment period.

-Once the repayment period hits, you’re no longer able to spend any more of the money and you’re required to start paying back everything you’ve borrowed, with interest.
-Now that the days of interest-only payments are over, expect your monthly payments to jump up significantly — especially if you didn’t pay down the principal balance at all during your draw period.
+Once the repayment period hits, you won’t be able to make charges to your credit line The bank will require you to start paying back what you’ve borrowed, with interest.
+Now that the days of interest-only payments are over, expect your monthly payments to jump significantly — especially if you didn’t pay down the principal balance at all during your draw period.

 Your repayment period will generally be a set number of years, typically 10 to 20.
 Most HELOCs have variable interest rates, so your monthly payment may change over the course of your repayment period.
 This is different from a standard mortgage or home equity loan, both of which you immediately start paying back with a fixed interest rate, meaning your monthly payments don’t change.